appcircleio/appcircle-docusaurus/docs/distribute/testing-management/testing-groups.md

 Appcircle provides a scalable solution, allowing you to add as many testers as you need without stringent limitations.
 This ensures you can conduct thorough testing across a wide range of devices and user scenarios.
 Appcircle also offers flexible group management, so you can easily organize testers into different groups based on testing needs.

+### Why have I not received the e-mail after sharing the app version via Appcircle ?

+There could be several reasons why you haven't received the email after sharing the app version with your testers:

+- The recipient might be unsubscribed.
+- The email may have arrived in the junk folder.
+- Company firewall rules might cause delays of up to 30 minutes.
+- The Appcircle domain may need to be whitelisted.